eweise/akka-crud-example/README.md

 # akka-crud-example
-An basic rest API supporting crud functions using Akka, Cats, Circe and Doobie.
+A basic REST API supporting crud functions using Akka, Cats, Circe and Scalike JDBC.

+##Objective
+Integrate a few good Scala libraries to create a rapid environment for developing backend services.